bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   management1

-Our very basic Ansibe configuration is done.
+Our very basic Ansible configuration is done.
 But one thing remains: we need to ensure our host (management1) can ssh to itself without password, as Ansible relies fully on the ssh to connect to remote hosts.

 Let's generate a ssh key (press enter multiple time):